TERMS & CONDITIONS

 - Supply of Services

-2.1 We shall provide the Services comprising of a four day training course for (unless otherwise agreed) the correct use, storage, installation and care of the Goods which shall be provided (unless otherwise agreed) at our premises.
+2.1 We shall provide the Services comprising of a one or two day training course for (unless otherwise agreed) the correct use, storage, installation and care of the Goods which shall be provided (unless otherwise agreed) at our premises.

 2.2 Any promotional or informative guides or resources provided by us are for guidance purposes only and no reliance should be placed on their contents and they are not a substitute for the training Services.